wbchristerson/perfect-matchings/README.md

   <img src="images/screenshots/main-sample.png" alt="Sample image of screen after having found maximum matching.">
 </p>

 This application demonstrates an algorithm for finding maximum matchings in bipartite graphs.
+The general procedure used begins with finding any maximal matching greedily, then expanding the matching using augmenting paths via almost augmenting paths.
 For a detailed explanation of the concepts involved, see `Maximum_Matchings.pdf`.

+The user can choose the bipartite graph in various ways or add edges randomly.
+There is then a series of selection options for demonstrating the algorithm.

-The project was created using Python along with the pygame and livewires libraries.
+This project was created using Python along with the `pygame` and `livewires` packages.

 ## Navigating Through The Application

 Important: To navigate throughout the pages of the program, there are buttons which can be hovered over.
 To push the buttons, rather than clicking, you must push the space bar.